priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/_index.md

 ---
-title: Deploy MySQL Instances on AWS
+title: Learn how to deploy MySQL on AWS

 description: Deploy single instance of MySQL through Docker, RDS and EC2 instance

 minutes_to_complete: 60

-who_is_this_for: Developers new to AWS EC2 and MySQL
+who_is_this_for: Anyone that wants to deploy MySQL on AWS

 learning_objectives:
     - Deploy single instance of MySQL through Docker, RDS and EC2 instance